kfrn/experiments/js-experiments/local-storage-event-delegation/README.md

 * Using `localStorage`
 * Persisting items

+Stretch goals (done):
+* Make buttons to clear the list, check all items, and uncheck all items

 To do:
 * Render single `<li>` (instead of whole list)
-* Make button to check/uncheck all
-* Make button to clear all items